zqsone/HallmarkGraph/README.md

 ### HallmarkGraph: a cancer hallmark informed graph neural network for classifying hierarchical tumor subtypes
+We present a graph neural network, HallmarkGraph, the first biologically informed model developed to classify hierarchical tumor subtypes in human cancer.
+Inspired by cancer hallmarks, the model’s architecture integrates transcriptome profiles and gene regulatory interactions to perform multi-label classification.
+We evaluate the model on a comprehensive pan-cancer cohort comprising 11,476 samples from 26 primary cancers with 405 subtypes.

 Qingsong Zhang<sup>1</sup> , Fei Liu<sup>1,\*</sup>, Xin Lai<sup>2,3,\*</sup>